vzool/docs/app/user-guide.md

 ### Comments & Mentions

-Also in the info sidebar, and commingled with the activity timeline, are any comments that users have left for this item.
+Also in the info sidebar, and comingled with the activity timeline, are any comments that users have left for this item.
 New comments can be added in the input at the top of the sidebar.
 Comments support basic [Markdown syntax](#) for formatting.

 ## File Library